 What Meat Can I Combine What Vegetables in a Stir-fry?

-Most Chinese cooking will add fresh garlic, salt, pepper, or fresh ginger to taste, along with some soya sauce.
-Fresh ginger is a great complement for seafood and chicken.
+Most Chinese cooking will add fresh garlic, salt, pepper, or ginger to taste, along with some soya sauce.
+Fresh ginger is an excellent complement to seafood and chicken.
 And beef or port always tastes better if you marinate it in a bit of soya sauce.

-The chart below is considered to be the best combination of the meat with the vegetables, but like with most Asian cooking there are no hard fast rules.
+The chart below is considered to be the best combination of meat with vegetables, but like with most Asian cooking there are no hard fast rules.

 Basic Stir-fry Ingredients Combinations

 Stir-frying is a healthy and quick way to cook meat and vegetables.
-With the correct mean and vegetable combinations you can cook some amazing Asian food.
+With the correct mean and vegetable combinations, you can cook some excellent Asian food.

-What is the 5 Elements and Philosophy of Vietnamese food?
+What are the 5 Elements and Philosophy of Vietnamese food?

 Why is Thai Food So Spicy?

-Thai food is spicy as history has shown us that it is actually a combination of a few kinds of cuisines as Indian, Chinese, and Portuguese.
+Thai food is spicy, as history has shown us that it is a combination of a few kinds of cuisines as Indian, Chinese, and Portuguese.
 The Indians brought curry to Thailand.
-The Chinese taught the Thais how to cook using a wok, and the Portuguese traded in a lot of fruits and vegetables including the red chili.
+The Chinese taught the Thais how to cook using a wok, and the Portuguese traded many fruits and vegetables, including red chili.